 Use an inline message when the user correctly enters data in a field or control and clicks, tabs, or taps outside of that field (on field blur).
 This additional guidance might be helpful when a user is signing in or filling out a form for the first time.

-If you need to let users know they entered something wrong (such as including a letter in a phone number field), use the error messages pattern.
+Need to let users know they entered something wrong (such as including a letter in a phone number field)?
+Learn about error messages patterns

 Appearance and behavior

 The inline confirmation displays as the user interacts successfully with a form field.
 Use sparingly to avoid over-communicating with the user.

 There are two variations of the inline confirmation message depending on the content they’re associated with.

 Inline confirmation messages help guide users through complex flows or processes users might not be familiar with.
 They’re not confirmation messages, so keep them brief.

 These messages confirm that the user has filled out the form or done some other action correctly.
 Need an error message?
 See error messages patterns

 Here are a few tips for how to write helpful inline confirmation messages:

 - Keep it brief and straightforward.
 These messages are just quick confirmations that everything is OK.
 Don’t distract users from moving forward.